Lucas Cranach the Elder (artist)|

 Curt Glaser.
 Lukas Cranach.
 (Leipzig, 1923), 179, reproduces the portrait as being in a private collection, Vienna; this is not included in the 1921 edition.
 Scheffler 1921, 298, reports only that the portrait went from Cassirer into a private collection and so it is possible, although not verified, that Lederer owned it as early as 1921.
 Max J. Friedländer and Jakob Rosenberg.
 Die Gemälde von Lucas Cranach.
 (Berlin, 1932), 53-54, nos.
 123-124 (Rev. ed.
 The Paintings of Lucas Cranach.
 Amsterdam, 1978, 99, nos.
 145-146, repro.), are the first to mention Lederer as owner.

 This painting was confiscated by the Nazis in 1938 with others in the Lederer collection.
-It was discovered by the United States Forces in Austria in the Alt Aussee salt mine after the war and restituted to the Austrian government in 1947.
+It was discovered in the Alt Aussee salt mine after the war and restituted to the Austrian government in 1947.
 [Receipt for objects of Austrian origin, dated 14 July 1947, item no. 841, National Archives RG 260/USACA/Box 1, copy in NGA curatorial files.]
 According to a letter dated 10 April 1987 from Gerald G. Stiebel to John Hand, in NGA curatorial files, this and 1959.9.2 were acquired from the Lederer family by the firm of Rosenberg & Stiebel, who sold the paintings to the Kress Foundation in 1954.

 Invoice of 29 January 1954 and letter of 30 January 1954 from Saemy Rosenberg to John Walker, in NGA curatorial files.